Compiled by the Road Trip Alberta team

 Experience Life as a Pioneer

-Nestled along Edmonton’s river valley in wooded parkland, Fort Edmonton is a unique place to experience the evolution of Edmonton’s early history.
+Nestled along Edmonton’s river valley in wooded parkland, Fort Edmonton Park is a unique place to experience the evolution of Edmonton’s early history.
 Travel back 150 years in time and experience the fur trade and the life of the pioneers, dating as far back as 1885.

 Climb Through an Ice Castle